FAQs

 If you are on a label, they will typically provide the ISRC codes for your recordings.
 If you are an independent artist, you will need to have your own regsitrant code provided by one of the following:

-In the US: Contact the RIAA.
+In the US: Contact the USISRC.

 Elsewhere: Contact the IFPI.